autocrossblog/autocrossblog.github.io/_posts/2007-02-13-thanks-for-4wd.md

 image:
 categories: [ 240z ]
 ---
-<p>Days like today I'm glad I don't have the 350Z anymore and get to drive around in the Tahoe.
-I love the snow!</p>
+Days like today I'm glad I don't have the 350Z anymore and get to drive around in the Tahoe.
+I love the snow!